First-Time Buyer's Guide to Multiplex Homes in Vancouver

 | First-Time Home Buyers' Tax Credit | $1,500 federal tax credit | First-time buyer in tax year | Claim on annual tax return (Line 31270) |

-Sources: Canada Revenue Agency (2026), BC Provincial Government, CMHC.
+Sources: Canada Revenue Agency (2026), BC Provincial Government, CMHC, Frive — The 2026 BC Playbook for First-Time Buyers.
 Eligibility criteria and benefit amounts current as of April 2026.
 Consult a tax professional for your specific situation.
 Some programs have income thresholds or property value limits not shown here.

 Why Not Just Buy a Condo?

 The question every first-time buyer asks.
-Here is how the two paths compare over 5 years.
+Here is how the two paths compare over 5 years on the parts we can actually calculate.

 Fourplex ($1.4M)